Build Agent Advocates, Not Platform Agents: The Default Path: Platform Agents

-Relatedly, platform agents could exacerbate the already acute switching costs and network effects of existing platforms, by designing systems to work most effectively with agents from the same platform---as suggested by several exceptionally prescient legal scholars \citep{gal2016algorithmic, van2018digital}.
-Switching away from a general-purpose digital concierge will be even more difficult than switching away from a standalone platform website, because LMAs will know users intimately, learning about them over the course of perhaps years' worth of interactions.
-This tacit knowledge will make for a vastly better service, locking users into a particular platform's agent offering.
-We can already see this happening with OpenAI enabling ChatGPT to reference all past conversations in order to more effectively respond to a prompt, and with Gemini being able to integrate a user's search history.
+Relatedly, platform agents could exacerbate the already acute switching costs and network effects of existing platforms, by designing systems to work most effectively with agents from the same platform---as forewarned by some prescient legal scholars~\citep{gal2016algorithmic, van2018digital}.
+Switching away from a general-purpose digital concierge will be even more difficult than exiting a standalone platform website, because LMAs will know users intimately, learning about them over the course of perhaps years' worth of interactions.
+This tacit knowledge will afford a vastly better service, locking users in.
+This is already in train, with OpenAI enabling ChatGPT to reference all past conversations, and Google's Gemini being able to integrate a user's search history.

-\textbf{User attention and engagement.} Platform agents could also exercise further control over users' attention, compared with existing platform technologies.
-Despite prevalent concerns about filter bubbles and echo chambers in social media~\citep{RN3958, RN2824, bruns2019filter, cinelli2021echo}, users still retain the ability to piece together their media consumption across different platforms and thereby are invariably exposed to some diversity of content \citep{sharma2024}.
-Platform agents could be used to effectively browse the open internet on the user's behalf and show them only what is construed to be in their interests.
-This entails much greater control over users' behaviors and actions in digital environments than is currently feasible, and could result in agents that altogether prevent users from accessing content that the agent has not filtered or approved.
-While a user could conceivably engage multiple agents (from different providers), this would be unlikely due to the degree of lock-in occasioned by the shared context with the user's primary agent.

-A related concern is that platform agents would be likely, during the course of their ongoing relationships with users, to reshape users' preferences (this is already apparent even just with opinionated autocorrect models \citep{jakesch2023co}).
-For example, platform agents could subtly nudge users through dialogue, or manipulate users by expressing approval or disapproval of the users' tastes, decisions, and behaviors~\citep{RN4721}.
+\enlargethispage{\baselineskip} \textbf{User attention and engagement.} Platform agents could more minutely influence users' attention, compared with existing platform technologies.
+Despite prevalent concerns about filter bubbles and echo chambers in social media \citep{RN3958, RN2824}, users can still piece together their media consumption across different platforms and are invariably exposed to some diversity of content~\citep{RN3958, RN2824, bruns2019filter, cinelli2021echo, sharma2024}.
+If platform agents browse the open internet on users' behalf, they will not only control users' information diet, but also how it is presented to them---enabling pervasive editorializing that would be very likely to reshape users' beliefs and desires over time.\footnote{This is already apparent even just with opinionated autocorrect models~\citep{jakesch2023co}.} For example, platform agents could subtly nudge users through dialogue, or manipulate users by expressing approval or disapproval of the users' tastes, decisions, and behaviors~\citep{RN4721}.
 Just as platform agents can influence market supply, they can also influence market demand.